 Engaging every student – isn’t that each instructor’s goal?
 So how does Sakai help learners and teachers achieve this?
 Think best practices.

 Sakai makes it easy for students to engage with their coursework.
 A clean user interface puts content at the learner’s fingertips and encourages engagement, focus and retention.
 How?
 With multiple tools that foster interaction among students and faculty through one-to-one, one-to-many and many-to-many channels via email, texts, web conferences and chat.
-Read our whitepaper, Sakai CLE and the Seven Principles to learn more.
+Read our whitepaper, Sakai and the Seven Principles to learn more.

 A Closer Look at Sakai: